Recipes for the Digital Quantum Simulation of Lattice Spin Systems: Introduction

 \section{Introduction}

 The idea that the simulation of quantum systems, while exponentially hard on a classical computer, can be done efficiently on a quantum computer dates back three decades, to Richard Feynman \cite{Feynman1982}.
-A specific task of a digital quantum simulator consists of \textit{Hamiltonian simulation}, i.e. the propagation of an initial state $\psi(0)$ to the state $\psi(t)$ at a later time $t>0$ according to the dynamics generated by a Hamiltonian $H(\tau)$ via the time-dependent Schr\"odimger equation, $i\hbar \partial_\tau \psi(\tau) = H(\tau) \psi(\tau)$, for $0\le \tau\le t$.
-Quantum simulation has been studied for a variety of quantum systems on a number of simulator platforms \cite{Georgescu2014}.
+A specific task of a digital quantum simulator consists of \textit{Hamiltonian simulation}, i.e. the propagation of an initial state $\psi(0)$ to the state $\psi(t)$ at a later time $t>0$ according to the dynamics generated by a Hamiltonian $H(\tau)$ via the time-dependent Schr\"odinger equation, $i\hbar \partial_\tau \psi(\tau) = H(\tau) \psi(\tau)$, for $0\le \tau\le t$.
+Quantum simulation has been studied for a variety of quantum systems on several simulator platforms \cite{Georgescu2014}.
 Systems that can be simulated include quantum field theories \cite{Jordan2012}, quantum chemistry \cite{Wecker2014}, and fermionic lattice models \cite{Abrams1997,Wecker2015}.
-Experimental demonstrations of quantum simulation have been realized using superconducting circuits \cite{Barends2015,Lamata2018}, ion traps \cite{Monroe2021}, and semicondcutor spin qubits \cite{Xue2022}.
+Experimental demonstrations of quantum simulation have been realized using superconducting circuits \cite{Barends2015,Lamata2018}, ion traps \cite{Monroe2021}, and semiconductor spin qubits \cite{Xue2022}.

-The ressources required to simulate the time evolution of a discrete quantum system on a quantum computer can be quantified in terms of the system size (measured in the number of qubits $n$ required to store its quantum state), as well as the duration $t$ and desired accuracy $\epsilon$ of the simulation.
+The resources required to simulate the time evolution of a discrete quantum system on a quantum computer can be quantified in terms of the system size (measured in the number of qubits $n$ required to store its quantum state), as well as the duration $t$ and desired accuracy $\epsilon$ of the simulation.
 For a lattice of spins 1/2, $n$ directly represents the number of lattice sites.
 The measure we use to quantify the simulation complexity is the duration $T=T(n,t,\epsilon)$ of the simulation, not to be confused with the simulated time $t$.